falkyre/nhl-led-scoreboard-img/README.md

 </span>

 This project provides a free [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) based Raspberry Pi image with [NHL LED Scoreboard](https://github.com/falkyre/nhl-led-scoreboard) pre-installed.
-This is built with the Hasicorp packer with the packer-builder-arm plugin (https://github.com/mkaczanowski/packer-builder-arm) in a docker image extended with ansible.
-Ansible is used to do the provisioning of the image.
-For more information, see the [BUILD](https://github.com/falkyre/nhl-led-scoreboard-img/tree/packer/nhl-image/BUILD.md) documentation.
+This is built with the Raspberry Pi pi-gen official tool with a custom Ansible step to do the provisioning of the image.

 * Works on Raspberry Pi models - Zero 2w up to Raspberry pi 4
 * Built on Raspbian Lite (no desktop).
-As of October 2025, current image build still runs on RaspiOS Bookworm lite (32bit).
-Trixie is being worked on.
+The image is build on top of the latest stable version of Raspbian Lite.
+Trixie 64bit is the default build.
 * Simple WiFi Setup (Ethernet setup not tested and should only be done by advanced users) using the [comitup](http://davesteele.github.io/comitup/) utility.

 This image also provides a command called `sb-tools` which helps you with various tools to run and configure the scoreboard in a text/terminal based GUI.
 There are also a set of command line aliases that provide similar functionaity without a GUI.
 See [Command Line Utilities](#NHL-Led-Scoreboard-command-line-utilities) for a list.